 By showing the FDA their commitment to quality by facilitating e-inspections, quality-focused companies can expect fewer disruptions to their businesses via onsite FDA audits and inspections.
-Integrated systems and better use of technology, including manufacturing operations management (MOM), product lifecycle management (PLM) and manufacturing execution systems (MES), can provide key metrics and intelligence that the FDA will be requesting to support quality metrics.1
+Integrated systems and better use of technology, including MOM, product lifecycle management (PLM) and manufacturing execution systems (MES), can provide key metrics and intelligence that the FDA will be requesting to support quality metrics.

 Actively managing products across the total product lifecycle (including design, manufacturing and service management) drives improvements in product quality and accelerates new product introductions in a timely and cost-effective manner while supporting regulatory compliance.
-Axendia's survey revealed that, without better use of technology, Med-Tech organizations struggle to close the loop on change and configuration management.
+Axendia's survey revealed that, without better use of technology, Med-Tech organizations struggle to close the loop on C&CM.
 A closed-loop C&CM process provides a standardized, effective and efficient way to manage approved design and configuration changes to products, processes and documentation and then transfer them for efficient, fully traceable and error-free manufacturing execution.